Floodplain Management, Protection, and Risk Awareness Grant Program

 2.Hard Copy via U.S. Mail

 Floodplain Management, Protection, and Risk Awareness Program

 Sacramento CA, 95821

->

-> DWR will host a series of public meetings to provide information about the draft Program Guidelines and PSP and provide an opportunity to submit comments.
-Dates and details will be announced on the program webpage when they are available.
+DWR will host a series of public meetings to provide information about the draft Program Guidelines and PSP and provide an opportunity to submit comments.
+Registration information is available on this webpage.

->

-> If you have any questions during the public comment period, contact us at FMPRA@water.ca.gov.
+If you have any questions during the public comment period, contact us at FMPRA@water.ca.gov.